sdc-reregretsy/item-details/README.md

 > Some usage instructions:
 > npm install
-> start server with following: npm run server
+> Start server with following: npm run server-dev
 > Navigate to site by going to localhost:3001 (port subject to change)

 ## Requirements

 - Node 6.13.0
+- etc

 ## Development